solliancenet/developing-web3-workshop/04_Polygon.md

 ## Transfer some MATIC

-1. Follow the instructions.
+1. Follow the instructions to edit the `transfer.ts` file.
 You should be prompted with MetaMask to confirm the transfer.
 Select **Confirm** after making sure the source address is your address.

     ![Graphical user interface, text, application Description automatically generated](./images/media/image67.png)